aidudezzz/deepbots/docs/how_deepbots_works.rst

-*Deepbots* follows this exact agent-environment loop with the only difference being that the agent, which is responsible to choose an action, runs on the Supervisor and the observations are acquired by the robot.
-The goal of *deepbots* is to bridge the gap between the gym environment and the Webots robot simulator..
-More specifically, `DeepbotsSupervisorEnv` is the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction according to the user's needs.
+*Deepbots* follows this exact agent-environment loop with the only difference being that the agent, which is responsible to choose an action, runs on the `Supervisor` and the observations are acquired by the `Robot`.
+The goal of *deepbots* is to bridge the gap between the gym environment and the Webots robot simulator.
+More specifically, :ref:`DeepbotsSupervisorEnv </deepbots/deepbots.supervisor.controllers.rst#deepbots.supervisor.DeepbotsSupervisorEnv>` is the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction according to the user's needs.
 Moreover, the framework provides different wrappers for additional functionalities.

 *Deepbots* also provides a default implementation of the `reset()` method, leveraging Webots' built-in simulation reset functions, removing the need for